visgl/math.gl/docs/developer-guide/geospatial/dggs.md

 Discrete global grid systems are powerful tools that enables us to convert geospatial data into a common, easy-to-analyze form.

-## Why DGGS in math.gl
+## Why DGGS in math.gl?

 Today there are multiple DGGS grid systems, and it is not unusual for an application to have to work with more than one DGGS.
-This can require working with a set of independent DGGS libraries with large API surfaces and subtly different API conventions, which can be taxing for implementors and maintainers.
+This can require working with a set of independent DGGS libraries with large API surfaces and subtly different API conventions and terminologies, which can be taxing for developers.

+In addition the libraries can be large dependencies.
+Some existing JavaScript implementations have not been updated to use modern conveniences, such as `bigint`s for representing 64 bit cell indexes.

-We found that there is a value in having a common set of small, easy-to-use DGGS libraries that work with common API conventions.
+There is a value in having a common set of small, easy-to-use DGGS decoder modules that work with common API conventions.

-## Goals
+## Scope

 The DGGS support in math.gl is currently focused on decoding cell indexes or tokens into center points (lng/lat) or cell boundary polygons.

-Encoding (lng/lat to cell index) and advanced operations (child/neighbor calculation, polygon fills etc) are not currently included.
+Encoding (lng/lat to cell index) may be supported in a future version.

+Advanced operations (child/neighbor calculation, polygon fills etc) are not currently included.
 Some basic encoding may be included in the future, however it is a goal to keep these libraries fairly small, and the intention is not to eventually fully duplicate large existing DGGS libraries.

 ## Supported Grid Systems